-Family fun is the second level to get to your child’s heart.
+Family fun is the second level for bonding with children.
 You are building on what your child likes and adding another dimension-others.
 It is not kid-centered, it is family-centered.

-It is about the family doing things together that are fun (and important) as a unit.
+It is about creating family activities to help you bond with your child that is fun (and important) as a unit.
 Don’t forget to praise your kids when they participate with the family.
 Catch them doing things right.
 Here are some suggestions:

 Sit down together for dinner most nights.
 Give time for each person in the family to talk.
 And never discipline at the table other than an occasional reminder of table manners.
 If you do, it will cut off the communication.